Loading an MFD File

 That's it.
 Your new database is now in place.
 Press the [EXIT] button as many times as you need to get back to the MAIN Screen.
 If you press the Music Finder button now, you will see that the song names are all correct.
 We will use the corrected database in future illustrations in this section.

 If you want to practice this operation, you can always repeat it and put the Preset database back into the Music Finder.
 If you want to experiment with the system, edit records, or try to add new records, you might consider copying the corrected version of the Music Finder database from the USB area and pasting it to the USER area of the Music Finder file screen.
-This way you can mess up that database any way you want and then simply reload the corrected version from the USER area.
+This way, you can modify the records in that database any way you want but, if you make a serious mistake, you can simply reload the copy of the corrected version from the USER area and you will be back where you started.
 Of course, if you downloaded the file on your PC, there is still a correct version sitting on your PC.